traefik/hub/WALKTHROUGH.md

 curl -I -H "Authorization: Bearer $JWT_TOKEN" http://api.docker.localhost/weather
 ```

-In terms of security, it's way better, now.
-It's possible to handle users with an Identiy Provider, but what if we want to cover _internal_ and _external_ use cases ? to protect API on HTTP _verb_ level ? or to test a new version with a part of the production traffic ?
+It's way better now in terms of security.
+It's possible to handle users with an Identity Provider, but what if we want to cover _internal_ and _external_ use cases?
+To protect API on HTTP _verb_ level?
+Or to test a new version with part of the production traffic?

-We'll need Traefik Hub with API Management !
+We'll need Traefik Hub with API Management!

 ## Manage an API with Traefik Hub API Management